tjelvar-olsson/biologists-guide-to-computing/source/first-steps-towards-automation.rst

     $ man ls

 To get out of the "man-page" press the "q" key.
-Just like I encourage you to try out the examples outlined in this chapter I also encourage you to examine the help and man-page documentation for the commands that we use to get a better understanding of what the commands do.
+Just like I encourage you to try out the examples outlined in this chapter, I also encourage you to examine the help and man-page documentation for the commands that we use to get a better understanding of what the commands do.